cloudfoundry/docs-bosh/content/nats-ca-rotation.md

 ```
 bosh int /path/to/creds.yml --path /nats_server_tls/ca | openssl x509 -noout -dates
 ```

+The procedure above will enable you to restore NATS communications.

 NATS will not emit specific error messages related to certificate expiration, but requests will time out after 600 seconds.